gbhug5a/Solar-Power-Load-Sharing/README.txt

 explained in the PDF.

-Update:  The repo has been reorganized to divide its contents between the standard load sharing circuit and a new version that uses an opamp to drive the mofset gate.
+Update:  The repo has been reorganized to divide its contents between the standard load sharing circuit and a new version that uses an opamp to drive the mosfet gate.
 The PDF explains both.